NovatecConsulting/boomerang-opentelemetry-plugin/README.md

 ## Using with Angular

 This module provides Zone Context Manager with a dependency for zone-js for Web applications.
 If you use Angular you already have the zone-js.
-In this case, this might casue some problems and you should use a custom build of this library where zone-js has been removed.
+In this case, this might case some problems and you should use a custom build of this library where zone-js has been removed.

 ## Features